The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 It’s a good idea to get started on your return well in advance of the filing deadline.
 For example, consider starting to work on your return in March rather than waiting until the middle of April.
 By starting early, you can complete the return but wait to file.
 With your work saved and waiting for you, come back to it after a few days and check for mistakes.

 This kind of review will help you to catch any clerical errors you might have made, such as entering the wrong income amount or making a typo in your address.
 Many mistakes made in tax returns are the simple result of having to rush to finish it up and submit it before the deadline has passed.

-Remember: get started early, take your time to make sure all of the details are correct, and use a physical checklist to get your head around everything that matters in your tax world.
+Remember: get started early, take your time to make sure all of the details are correct, use a checklist, and file online with a software you can depend on.